Airline Shopping Portals: The Easiest Way to Stack Points

 These points really add up

-Airline shopping portals are one of the most underrated ways to earn extra rewards.
+Airline shopping portals are still one of the most underrated ways to earn extra rewards.
 If you’re already shopping online, you could be earning bonus airline miles on top of the credit card points you’re already earning.
 And when you stack portals with credit card multipliers, welcome offers, and seasonal bonuses, the rewards add up fast.

 🧠 What Airline Shopping Portals Are